rikyperdana/gas-autoForm/README.md

       }
     }))
 This code will generate a form with `name` field in text and `number` field in number

+## Code structure
+`Code.gs` : A server-side code which include `lodash`, `doGet`, and `include` function.

+`Page.html`: An initial html file that contains cdns (from lodash, mithril, and bulma) and other client-sided scripts.

+`Javascript.html`: Contains mithril instance that renders virtual doms for the page.

+`autoForm`: Contains autoForm function that take options for generating the form.

 ## APIs
 ### Form options